Peshp/C-DB/Table Relations/ReadMe.md

 # Problem 7.
 SoftUni Design
 Create an E/R Diagram of the SoftUni Database.
 There are some special relations you should check out: Employees are self-referenced (ManagerID) and Departments have One-to-One with the Employees (ManagerID) while the Employees have One-to-Many (DepartmentID).
 You might find it interesting how it looks on the diagram. 

-# Problem 8.
-Geography Design
-Create an E/R Diagram of the Geography Database.

-# Problem 9. *Peaks in Rila
-Display all peaks for "Rila" mountain.
-Include:
-• MountainRange
-• PeakName
-• Elevation
-Peaks should be sorted by elevation descending.
-Example
-MountainRange PeakName Elevation
-Rila Musala 2925